top of page

 Review: The Eyre Affair by Jasper Fforde

-The Eyre Affair is a weird and wonderful ride, but probably not everyone's cup of tea.
+The Eyre Affair is a weird and wonderful ride, but likely not everyone's cup of tea.

-Thursday Next is a Lit-Tech agent, who spends her time tracking literature forgers, hoping for a promotion which is unlikely to come.
+Thursday Next is a Lit-Tech agent, who spends her time tracking literature forgers, hoping for a promotion that's likely never to come.
 Until Acheron Hades, Third Most Wanted Man In the World steals the original manuscript of Martin Chuzzlewit and kills a minor character.
 That character then disappears from every volume of the novel ever printed!
 Thursday next must uncover how he’s achieved this, rescue her aunt and uncle from his clutches and rescue England’s most beloved book, Jane Eyre.

 Positives